-A. Roads and trails shall be designed to cross shoreline areas by the shortest, most direct route feasible.

-- B. Future community transportation corridors within shoreline areas shall be prohibited unless shown/included in the City's Transportation Plan Element of the Comprehensive Plan. - C. The placement of fill for roads and trails within shoreline jurisdiction shall be restricted to the smallest possible footprint for the intended purpose. - D. Bridges for roads and trails may be located within salmon and steelhead habitat provided that the following conditions are met: - 1.
+- A. Roads and shared use paths shall be designed to cross shoreline areas by the shortest, most direct route feasible. - B. Future community transportation corridors within shoreline areas shall be prohibited unless shown/included in the City's Transportation Plan Element of the Comprehensive Plan. - C. The placement of fill for roads and shared use paths within shoreline jurisdiction shall be restricted to the smallest possible footprint for the intended purpose. - D. Bridges for roads and shared use paths may be located within salmon and steelhead habitat provided that the following conditions are met: - 1.
 An alternative alignment is not feasible; - 2.
-The project is located and designed to minimize its impacts on the environment; - 3.
-Any adverse impacts are mitigated; and - 4.
-Open-piling and piers required to construct the bridge may be placed waterward of the ordinary high water mark, if no alternative method is feasible. - E. The placement of fill for roads and trails may be allowed in water bodies, wetlands, side channels and on accretion beaches if: - 1.
-All structural and upland alternatives have been proven to be infeasible: - 2.
+The project is located and designed to minimize its impacts on the environment;

+- 3. Any adverse impacts are mitigated; and - 4.
+Open-piling and piers required to construct the bridge may be placed waterward of the ordinary high water mark, if no alternative method is feasible. - E. The placement of fill for roads and shared use paths may be allowed in water bodies, wetlands, side channels and on accretion beaches if: - 1.
+All structural and upland alternatives have been proven to be infeasible; - 2.
 The transportation facilities are necessary to support uses consistent with this master program; and - 3.
-Such review is undertaken as a shoreline conditional use. - F. Appropriate design and erosion control techniques shall be used to construct or repair roads and trails so they assure no net loss of shoreline ecological functions and processes. - G. Where permitted to parallel shorelines, roads shall be setback a sufficient distance from the ordinary high-water mark to minimize loss of ecological functions. - H. A public trail/trails may be allowed within the required critical area buffer and setback in accordance with the provisions of subsection K of the regulation section for Critical Areas and Shoreline Vegetation Conservation.

-I. New transportation projects shall comply with the water quality regulations, which include on-site stormwater control measures.
+Such review is undertaken as a shoreline conditional use. - F. Appropriate design and erosion control techniques shall be used to construct or repair roads and shared use paths so they assure no net loss of shoreline ecological functions and processes. - G. Where permitted to parallel shorelines, roads shall be setback a sufficient distance from the ordinary high water mark to minimize loss of ecological functions. - H. A public trail may be allowed within the required critical area buffer and setback in accordance with the provisions of Regulation K of the Critical Areas and Shoreline Vegetation Conservation subsection in Section 6. - I. New transportation projects shall comply with the water quality regulations, which include on-site stormwater control measures.